Efficient flexible boundary conditions for long dislocations: Construction of

 $\scH$-matrices approximate off-diagonal matrix blocks via low-rank representations using sums of outer (vector) products.
 That is, for any off-diagonal block $t \times s$ of size $N_t \times N_s$ with numerical rank $k$ we write

 the best rank-$k$ approximation being the well-known singular value decomposition (SVD).
 Then, if $k$ can be made much smaller compared to the dimensions of $(\widetilde{\uuG}{}^\pipl)^{t \times s}$ without sacrificing accuracy, the complexity for storing this block shrinks from $\clO(N_t N_s)$ to $\clO(k(N_t + N_s))$, ultimately leading to linear scaling algorithms for approximating \eqref{eq:impl.up=Gpipl*fipl_mvm}.

-We illustrate the necessary steps to achieve this in the following.
+There are three steps necessary to construct an $\scH$-matrix.
+In the first two steps, \textbf{Step\;1} and \textbf{Step\;2}, we construct the block structure of $\widetilde{\uuG}{}_\scH^\pipl$, i.e., we identify the blocks $t \times s$ that are admissible for low-rank compression.
+In the third step, \textbf{Step\;3}, we then build the corresponding matrix blocks $(\widetilde{\uuG}{}_\scH^\pipl)^{t \times s}$ in the low-rank format \eqref{eq:impl.low-rank_format}.
+The three steps are schematically depicted in Figure \ref{fig:hmat} and outlined in the following.
+The first two steps will further be exemplified using a simplified problem where the domains $\lat^\p$ and $\lat^\ipl$ each consist of four atoms, $\bato_1$--$\bato_4$ and $\batoB_1$--$\batoB_4$, respectively, as shown in Figure \ref{fig:hmat_example} (a), and the matrix to be approximated contains the first diagonal component of the Green tensor, i.e., we consider the $4\times 4$ matrix